Oni22/fluttermollie/README.md

 # USING THE PLUGIN

+The MollieCheckout widget works with the client method and the client-server method.
-Now we can use the plugin.
+In this example we will use the client-server method.

 **1. Import the plugin**
 ```dart